 The second is that more often than not it will be family members who are appointed.
 This, again, makes sense in that they are more likely to know the circumstances and what is the right thing to do.
 And, of course, it keeps costs down.
 The combination, however, of these two changes opens up a new problem.
 We are seeing an increase in cases where the attorney has abused the powers they have been granted.
 Although the Office of the Public Guardian has power to intervene if things are brought to its attention, there is no automatic supervision of the actions of attorneys.

 The granter is incapable and in a care home, paying handsomely for their care.
 Their money is dropping rapidly.
-The attorney can see their hoped-for inheritance disappear if they don’t do something to prevent it from being “frittered away” on care home fees.
+The attorney, who will be a beneficiary under the granter’s will, can see their hoped-for inheritance disappear if they don’t do something to prevent it from being spent on care home fees.
 There can be a misplaced sense of moral entitlement which can cloud their judgement.

-In a recent English case a son felt justified in charging his mother £400 a day for visiting her and dealing with her business.
-His appointment was revoked by the court.
+In one case a son felt justified in charging his mother £400 a day for visiting her and dealing with her business.
+In the end his appointment was revoked by the court.